(Mis-)Matching Type-B Anomalies on the Higgs Branch: Introduction

 In particular, superconformal field theories (SCFTs) with $\NN=2$ supersymmetry in four dimensions typically contain scalar superconformal primary operators in protected $\half$-BPS superconformal multiplets, whose scaling dimension $\Delta= |r|$ is an integer, given in terms of the operator $U(1)_r$ R-charge, $r$.
 They are usually referred to as Coulomb-branch operators (CBOs) and form a ring under the operator product expansion (OPE)---the Coulomb-branch chiral ring.
 The two-point function coefficient of CBOs, $G_{I\bar J}$, defines a natural Hermitian metric on the corresponding vector space of operators.
 This metric is intimately related to the $S^4$ partition function of the theory \cite{Gerchkovitz:2014gta,Gerchkovitz:2016gxx}, and in many cases can be extracted using methods of supersymmetric localisation \cite{Pestun:2007rz} or the AGT relation \cite{Alday:2009aq}.

 In this paper, we explore whether type-B Weyl anomalies for CBOs match in different phases of 4D $\NN=2$ SCFTs with a non-trivial $\NN=2$ conformal manifold.
 Continuing work initiated in \cite{Niarchos:2019onf}, we analyse the properties of such type-B anomalies on the Higgs branch where the conformal symmetry is spontaneously broken.
-In \cite{Niarchos:2019onf} we argued that CBO type-B anomalies continue to be covariantly constant (with respect to the appropriate holomorphic connection) along the Higgs branch, just as in the conformal phase.
+In \cite{Niarchos:2019onf,Andriolo:2022lcb} we argued that CBO type-B anomalies continue to be covariantly constant (with respect to the appropriate holomorphic connection) along the Higgs branch, just as in the conformal phase.
 That is \beq \nabla G_{I\bar J}^{\rm CFT}(g) =0 \quad \mbox{and} \quad \nabla G_{I\bar J}^\IH(g) =0 ~, \eeq as will be reviewed in Sec.~\ref{Sec:Review}. $g$ denotes collectively the exactly marginal couplings that parametrise the conformal manifold.
 Although this property is constraining, it does not provide a verdict on whether the Higgs-branch value of the anomaly equals the value in the conformally symmetric phase.
 To settle this question one needs to perform an independent computation at any one point of the conformal manifold $g^*$: \beq G_{I\bar J}^\IH(g^*) \Qeq G_{I\bar J}^{\rm CFT}(g^*) \, . \eeq Therefore, for theories with a Lagrangian description the tree-level, $g^*=0$, computation is sufficient to establish the (mis-)matching non-perturbatively.

 In \cite{Niarchos:2019onf} we worked out two Lagrangian examples of type-B CBO anomalies.
-On the one hand, for 4D $\NN=2$ superconformal QCD (SCQCD), the type-B anomalies for scaling dimension $\Delta=2$ CBOs matched in the two phases (CFT and Higgs branch).
-On the other hand, for a 4D $\NN=2$ circular quiver we found that the corresponding type-B anomalies generically did not match.
-This left a number of questions open, which we aim to address in the present paper.
-First, when are type-B CBO anomalies expected to match on the Higgs branch of 4D $\NN=2$ SCFTs?
-What type of information is encoded in anomalies that do not match?
-Moreover, if type-B anomalies match for the generators of the chiral ring, is anomaly matching in the full Coulomb-branch chiral ring guaranteed?
+In the first example of the 4D $\NN=2$ superconformal QCD (SCQCD), the type-B anomalies for scaling dimension $\Delta=2$ CBOs were found to match in the two phases (CFT and Higgs branch).
+In the second example of a 4D $\NN=2$ circular quiver, \cite{Niarchos:2019onf} initially reported that the corresponding type-B anomalies generically do not match.
+This statement was based on an erroneous factor in the relevant perturbative computation.
+Accounting for this factor yields matching anomalies also for this case.